Gastroenterology Services | Meet the Best Gastroenterologists for Digestive Health Care

-Gastroenterologists are specialists who treat diseases of the digestive system and those affecting the gastrointestinal tract including the organs from mouth to anus ranging from indigestion to abdominal pain, appendicitis, jaundice, gallstones, lactose
+At Gleneagles Hospital Johor, the gastroenterologists specialise in diagnosing and treating a wide range of digestive disorders that affect the gastrointestinal tract including the organs from mouth to anus ranging from indigestion to abdominal pain, appendicitis, jaundice, gallstones, lactose intolerance, hepatitis, reflux, ulcers, and hemorrhoids.

 Signs and Symptoms for Gastroenterological Conditions

-Haemorrhoids which are also known as piles are swollen veins in the lower rectum or anus.
+Haemorrhoids which are also known as piles, are swollen veins in the lower rectum or anus.
 It can develop around the anus or inside the rectum.

 Haemorrhoid’s symptoms include: